 Prior Learning Assessment

-The portfolio program is designed primarily for students who have gained college-level learning through significant volunteer work, work-related training, or work experience.
+The portfolio pathway is designed primarily for students who have gained college-level learning through significant volunteer work, work-related training, or work experience.
 Developing a portfolio is one important way to document learning that has been acquired outside a formal classroom setting and to gain academic credits toward your degree.
 This process allows you to demonstrate that knowledge and skills you already possess correspond to the expected learning outcomes from BGSU courses.
+The typical process is outlined below:

-- The final portfolio is submitted to NTMSS along with the evaluation fee ($70 per course).
-The faculty member will then review the portfolio and determine if credit should be awarded.
-NTMSS then works with Registration and Records to have the credit posted.
+- The final portfolio is submitted to NTMSS advisor along with the evaluation fee ($70 per course).